-- Has a Client Service Partner been assigned for your top clients?
+- Has a Client Service Partner been assigned to your top clients?

 You should also think about having a Client Service Plan for as many of your top clients as possible.
-Some clients, depending on their size or strategic importance, may even benefit from having a Client Service Team to meet on a regular basis to review how things are and where things may need to be improved.
+Some clients (depending on their size and/or strategic importance), may even benefit from having a Client Service Team to meet on a regular basis to review how things are and where things may need to be improved.

-As well as understanding your main clients it is equally as important that you understand your competition.
+As well as understanding your main clients it is just as important to understand your competition.
 A few questions you may want to consider include the following: